oowais/coding-challenge-user-search/README.md

 > NPM version: 8.0.0
 > Node version: 14.18.0

-## In case Angular CLI is not installed, this project is dockerized.
+## DOCKER!
+In case Angular CLI is not installed, this project is dockerized.
 > Docker version 20.10.10, build b485636

+###  Run prebuilt image
+- `docker pull wingdoc/coding-challenge:latest`.

+### Or build docker image locally

 - In the root of repo, open terminal.
-- `docker build -t coding-challenge .`
+- `docker build -t wingdoc/coding-challenge .`.

-> `coding-challenge is image-name`
  > Don't forget the dot at the end of command
 - You can view the created image via `docker images` command.

+### To run docker image (either pulled or self-built) in a container
-- `docker run -d -it -p80:80/tcp --name coding-challenge coding-challenge:latest`
+- `docker run -d -it -p80:80/tcp --name cc-container wingdoc/coding-challenge:latest`.

-> `--name coding-challenge` is the name of container

-- Goto `localhost` to view the application.
+- Goto `localhost` in browser to view the application.
-- To terminate the container type `docker stop coding-challenge`
+- To terminate the container type `docker stop cc-container`.

 ## Workflow